First Baptist Church of Paris, Illinois

 I. Paid Ministry Staff such as associate or youth pastors (nonvoting)

 Section 2: The Advisory Board will meet six times per year to ensure proper communication between the teams as well as the Pastor and Ministry Staff.
-A quorum shall be 5 members.
+A quorum shall be five members.
 If members of this committee neglect their responsibility to serve, they will be asked to step down.

 Section 3: The Advisory Board shall: